abelperezok/DynamoDB-BaseRepository/README.md

 # DynamoDB base repository

-This repository contains a C# .NET Core implementation of the repository pattern using DynamoDB as data store.
+C# .NET Core implementation of the repository pattern using DynamoDB as data store using hierarchical data.

 ## Data model assumptions